Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Introduction

 Accurate polyp segmentation is pivotal for early cancer diagnosis; however, several critical challenges persist in automated workflows.
 First, inter-scanner variability—stemming from differences in imaging processors and light sources across manufacturers (e.g., Olympus, Pentax, Fujifilm)—renders the same lesion markedly divergent in color, texture, and geometric distortion.
 Models trained on one device therefore suffer pronounced performance drops when transferred to another.
 Second, the coexistence of white-light endoscopy (WLE), narrow-band imaging (NBI), blue-laser imaging (BLI), and linked-color imaging (LCI) implies that the same polyp can exhibit drastically different contrast and edge characteristics under distinct spectral modalities, further complicating the extraction of universal features~\cite{jha2024polypdb}.

-On the other hand, real-time colonoscopy video processing demands over 30 FPS inference, yet even the lightest published polyp-segmentation networks still carry 1 M parameters and must run on a GPU.
+On the other hand, real-time colonoscopy video processing demands over 30 FPS inference, yet even the lightest published polyp-segmentation networks still carry around 10M parameters and must run on a GPU.
 This severely restricts deployment in primary hospitals, mobile devices, or embedded endoscopic systems~\cite{tesema2025lgps, PAN2026112101,borgli2020hyperkvasir}.
 Shrinking a model to a CPU-friendly size while preserving clinically usable accuracy, therefore, remains an open problem.

-Current lightweight-colonoscopy research almost universally follows a “top-down” paradigm: start with a ResNet or ViT backbone pretrained on ImageNet, plug it into a U-shaped decoder to obtain a U-Net-like segmenter, and then compress further via pruning, structural re-design, or knowledge-distillation~\cite{dong2021polyp,bhattacharya2024polypnextlstm,lin2024polyp}.
-Yet, even under these performance-preserving constraints, the parameter count can only be pushed down to ~1 M—still an order of magnitude too heavy for real-time CPU inference—leaving clinical roll-out “just out of reach”.
+Current lightweight-colonoscopy research almost universally follows a “top-down” paradigm: start with a ResNet or ViT backbone pretrained on ImageNet, plug it into a U-shaped decoder to obtain a U-Net-like segmenter, and then compress further via pruning, structural redesign, or knowledge distillation~\cite {dong2021polyp,bhattacharya2024polypnextlstm,lin2024polyp}.
+Yet, even under these performance-preserving constraints, the parameter count can only be pushed around 10M, which is still too heavy for real-time CPU inference.

-We observe that, in dermoscopy image analysis, the task is relatively well-defined, data quality is high, and sufficiently large annotated segmentation datasets are available.
-This has fostered several native ultra-light architectures—e.g., EGE-UNet and LB-UNet—with total parameters below 100 K~\cite{ruan2023ege,xu2024lb}.
-More importantly, dermoscopy and colonoscopy both image surface mucosal tissue, sharing similar low-level visual spaces in texture, color distribution, and lesion-boundary morphology.
-This finding opens a timely opportunity: instead of compressing a heavy network downward, can we start from a dermoscopy-validated “micro-backbone” and, through colonoscopy-oriented cross-modal structural re-design and adaptive enhancement, break the current 1 M parameter floor?